-On Rev.D and later, D-connector J2 pin 18 can be used for the + power input.
-It has a diode in series (D12), so applying AC or reversing the power won't hurt anything.
-If you power your Membership Card it this way, use a jumper plug at P4 to short pins 1-2 and 3-4.
-Unplugging or plugging it in becomes your on/off switch.
+DB25 connector J2 pin 18 can also be used for the + power input.
+It has a diode in series (D12), so applying AC or reversing the polarity won't hurt anything.
+If you power your Membership Card this way, use a jumper plug or switch to short P4 pins 1-6.
+It becomes your off/on switch.